IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 ```

 Creating a deployment, and more specifically creating a [`PodSpec`](https://pkg.go.dev/k8s.io/api/core/v1#PodSpec) is extremely important.
 Specifically the [`Image`](https://kubernetes.io/docs/concepts/containers/images/) and Ports field are important.
-We are using the Docker Hub's Official [`Memcached Image`](https://hub.docker.com/_/memcached) and using version 1.4.36-alpine and we are exposing container port 11211 in our PodSpec.
+In the code above, we are using the Docker Hub's Official [`Memcached Image`](https://hub.docker.com/_/memcached) and using version 1.4.36-alpine and we are exposing container port 11211 in our PodSpec.

-### Use Create(ctx context.Context, obj client.Object) to save the object
+### Use the Create function to save a new object to the cluster

-Once we create that deployment, we use the [`r.Create(ctx context.Context, obj client.Object)`](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Writer) function to actually save the
+Once we create that deployment, we use the [`r.Create(ctx context.Context, obj client.Object)`](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Writer) function to save the
 object in the Kubernetes cluster.
+We use this function only if this object does not exist yet.
+If the object does exist and we want to save changes that we've made to it, we will use the Update() function.
+More on that soon.

 The `r.Create(ctx context.Context, obj client.Object)`
 function takes in the context (which is passed into our reconcile function) and the Kubernetes object we want to save (which in our case is the deployment we just created) in the `deploymentForMemcached` function:

 ```go